sam-epo/index/index.md

 ## Visitors
 Make sure your visitors do not leave a public area they are always accompanied by SaM Solutions employeee or EPO permanent staff.
-In a rear case when visitor needs to visit a production area of EPO facilities please agree it with a SaM Service Manager who has a permission to request an access
+In a rear case when visitor needs to visit a production area of EPO facilities please agree it with a SaM Delivery Manager who has a permission to request an access

 ## Org chart
 Please find an uptodate organigram on a following [confluence page](http://confluence-p.internal.epo.org/display/Patinfo/2120+KMS+Search+Tools.+Team).